Modernity and Identity in Modern Japanese History 1868-1912

 Intermediate level Japanese

 By reading critically a wide range of academic books, both in Japanese and in English, on the Meiji Restoration, a student will be able to appreciate the impact that it had on the imperial institutions, religions and commoners.
 As they are required to translate from Japanese into English, give presentations on related topics using compulsory English readings and engage in brainstorming discussions, the module will provide them with a well-rounded knowledge of the topic as well as the skills to translate at an academic level.

-One two-hour and one one-hour classroom session each week.
-There are lectures in English, close reading of Japanese texts and discussion in Japanese on select topics.
+Total of 10 weeks teaching with one two-hour and one one-hour classroom session each week.
+Lectures are in English with close reading of Japanese texts and discussion in Japanese on select topics.

 Method of assessment